 - Hot sauce to taste

-4. Add the tomato juice and vinegar, as well as hot sauce to taste.
+- Add the tomato juice and vinegar, as well as hot sauce to taste.
 Stir and adjust the salt and pepper as desired.
-Refrigerate the soup of at least 2 hours, and up to 2 days.
+Refrigerate the soup for at least 2 hours, and up to 2 days.
 Serve chilled.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.